 Why do you need an 8K TV?

-This is the million-dollar question - or more likely the $10,000 question.
-With 4K HDR now finding its way into the mainstream, the justification for 8K is pretty tough, especially as those Ultra HD TVs are so good.
+This is the million-dollar question.
+With 4K HDR now well in the mainstream, the justification for 8K is pretty tough, especially as those Ultra HD TVs are so good.

 The real justification for 8K comes down to growing demand for size.
 People are buying bigger TVs and are happy to have bigger TVs in their homes.
 Where 15 years ago you might have had a 28-inch TV, now 55-inch is common; 65-inch and above is where most of the growth in TV sales is expected in the next 5 years.